omab/django-social-auth/README.rst

   Also more extra values will be stored if defined, details about this setting are listed below on OpenId and OAuth sections.

+- The update_user_details pipeline processor will set certain fields on user objects, such as ``email``.
+Set this to a list of fields you only want to set for newly created users:

+    SOCIAL_AUTH_PROTECTED_USER_FIELDS = ['email',]

   Session expiration time is an special value, it's recommended to define::

     SOCIAL_AUTH_EXPIRATION = 'expires'